adamnew123456/lnsd/README.markdown

                         contents of the configuration file.
 By default, the configuration file is located at '/etc/lnsd.conf'

-        -p PORT         The port to bind to, 15051 by default.

-        -t TIMEOUT      How many seconds to wait for an ANNOUNCE message before declaring a host dead.
-By default, the timeout is 30 seconds.

-        -a HEARTBEAT    How often, in seconds, to send an ANNOUNCE message to peers.
-                        By default, the interval is 10 seconds.
+        -p PORT         The external port (default: 15051) and internal port (default: 10771) to bind to.
+The external port is opened up to receive Announce messages from remote machines, while the internal port is used for control messages to the server.

         -n NAME         The name that lnsd will try to assign to this machine.
 The default is the system's hostname.